 Liquid assets are categorized according to their liquidity characteristics.
-The most liquid category of assets predominantly comprises holdings of unencumbered high-quality sovereign-issued securities and deposits with central banks and is aligned to the "liquid asset buffer" defined in BIPRU 12.
+The most liquid category of assets predominantly comprises holdings of unencumbered high-quality sovereign-issued securities and deposits with central banks.
 Assets may be acquired through direct purchase, through repurchase agreements or through collateral swaps.
-Encumbered assets are excluded from the calculation of liquid assets which is conducted on a daily basis.
+Encumbered assets are excluded from the calculation of liquid assets.